KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 <div class="output_subarea" markdown="1">
 {:.output_stream}
 ```
+2290.22902290229
 The time it takes to travel through the Earth is 38 minutes and 10 seconds.
 ```
 </div>
 </div>
 </div>

-We find that it takes slightly over 38 minutes to fall through the Earth.
-That would be 38 minutes of feeling weightless in free fall before coming to a slow stop at the other end of the Earth, hanging upside down in the air.
-For comparison, it would take a Boeing 787 almost an entire day to fly halfway around the world.
+It takes slightly over 38 minutes to fall through the Earth!

+With about 22 minutes to spare, Bruce would have plenty of time to make his meeting with Antoni!

+## The Payoff: Analyzing our results

+The time it takes to fall is not the only thing the calculations found.

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">